Raphael-Hao/brainstorm/artifact_README.md

 This is the artifact for the paper "Optimizing Dynamic Neural Networks with Brainstorm", We are going to reproduce the main results of the paper in this artifact.

+Due to the large size of the dataset and inaccessibility of the server for multi-GPU experiments, We provide a screencast to demonstrate the whole artifact.
+The screencast can be found [here](https://youtu.be/1ZQ9Z2Z2Z2Z).
+For single-GPU experiments, we provide a docker image to reproduce the results.

 # Hardware and Software Requirements

 - Hardware Requirements